0hAodha/ohaodha.ie/content/blog/The Books I Read in March, April, May, and June 2026/index.md

 Sadly, I found this collection to be mind-numbingly boring and abandoned reading it, with no intention to pick it back up (for the foreseeable future at least).
 I didn't find any of the contents particularly interesting, just the assorted thoughts of some guy on various subjects, none particularly interesting.

-In Goethe's defense, these maxims were originally spread out across several different volumes and not all were published by him in his lifetime, so he can hardly be blamed for them producing a terribly boring book when piled together.
+In Goethe's defence, these maxims were originally spread out across several different volumes and not all were published by him in his lifetime, so he can hardly be blamed for them producing a terribly boring book when piled together.
 There are some really quite good quotes in there, but distilled into one volume like this they come across as little more than mildly interesting shower thoughts.
 Some of my favourites (before I gave up circa p.54) included: